Skip to main content

 Contracts entered into under the influence of error

-Where one or both of the parties was influenced by a mistake in their decision to enter into a contract, that contract may be annullable.
+Where one or both of the parties was influenced by a mistake in their decision to enter into a contract, that contract may be voidable.

 Article 6:228 of the Dutch Civil Code provides that a contract entered into under the influence of a mistake will be voidable when a series of conditions are met.
-One of conditions is that the mistaken party would not have entered into the contract but for the mistake.
+One of the conditions is that the mistaken party would not have entered into the contract but for the mistake.
 Another condition is that the other party must have known or ought to have known about the circumstances surrounding the mistake and have been obliged to inform the mistaken party.
-Crucially, not all mistakes will be sufficient to make a contract voidable, for example, mistakes that solely concern future circumstances or mistakes as to the nature of the agreement will not suffice.
+Not all mistakes will be sufficient to make a contract voidable.
+For example, mistakes that solely concern future circumstances or mistakes as to the nature of the agreement will not suffice.

 General terms and conditions which may be annulled under Dutch law

-Article 6:233 of the Dutch Civil Code regulates the situations in which stipulations contained in General Terms and Conditions will be voidable.
+Article 6:233 of the Dutch Civil Code regulates the situations in which stipulations contained in algemene voorwaarden (general terms and conditions) will be voidable.

 Legal effects of void contract stipulations